SAP-samples/successfactors-extension-calculate-employee-seniority/04-CloneTheGitHubRepositoryAndAdaptTheConfigurationToYourEnvironmentMock/README.md

   ...
 ```

-9. Modify the topic name in *srv/emp-service.js* to include the name of the SFSF system registered.
+9. Modify the topic name in *srv/emp-service.js* to include the name of the Mock system.

 ```js